mendix/MxPushNotifications/README.md

 To do so follow these steps to get registered for Google cloud messaging and enter the details into the Mendix screens.

 ### Step 1 - Login to developers console
-Open up the google [developers console] (https://console.developers.google.com) and login with your google id.
+Open up the Google [developers console] (https://console.developers.google.com) and login with your Google id.
 <img src="assets/images/gcm-step1.PNG"/>

 ### Step 2 - Create project